20nanduc/Unlocking-Biggest-Market/README.md

 Add to that the countless birthday parties, weddings, inaugurations, farewells, and office functions — every single day, across the country, *millions of events are happening.*

 We spend more on celebration than on almost anything else.
-Ambani might spend ₹1000 crore on a wedding — no wonder, even the common man takes loan to make sure his big day *“looks perfect.”*
+Ambani might spended ₹1000 crore on his son's wedding — no wonder, even the common man takes loan to make sure his big day *“looks perfect.”*

 So I asked myself —